POSTED BY September 24, 2018 COMMENTS (2)ON

 An investor who wants higher return potential and can take the higher volatility, should not be ideally investing in these funds.
 However, if you are unsure of the markets levels and want to play safe, you can invest lump sum in balanced advantage fund and then setup a STP (Systematic transfer plan) to an equity fund.
 This will reduce the risk to some extent.

-Important : Don’t confuse this category of funds with “Balanced Funds”.
-Balanced Funds are those mutual funds which have mix of equity and debt in their portfolio with equity exposure of around 65-70% and rest Debt.
+Important: Don’t confuse this category of funds with “Balanced Funds”.
+Balanced Funds are those mutual funds that have a mix of equity and debt in their portfolio with equity exposure of around 65-70% and rest Debt.

-If you want to invest in balanced advantage mutual funds, you can contact Jagoinvestor team to know the process and get a well designed portfolio.
+If you want to invest in balanced advantage mutual funds, you can contact the Jagoinvestor team to know the process and get a well-designed portfolio.